Organize digital assets at scale with taxonomies in Kontent.ai

 A good taxonomy takes the guessing game out of the search, allowing an asset to be discovered from more than one entry point or perspective.
 It also helps govern how assets should and shouldn’t be used.

-Creating the right asset taxonomies takes some pre-planning, but don’t let that stop you from getting started.
-It’s not necessary to overhaul your asset library all at once.
+Creating the right asset taxonomies takes some pre-planning, but don’t let that stop you from getting started; it’s not necessary to overhaul your asset library all at once.
 Making incremental updates allows your teams to see immediate value in the taxonomy system and invest in its upkeep.

-To start, focus on categorizing assets that have the most reuse potential: these are the ones that need to be searchable and discoverable first, as they’ll bring you more long-term value.
+To improve discoverability, focus on categorizing assets that have the most reuse potential: these are the ones that need to be searchable and discoverable first, as they’ll bring you more long-term value.
 Long-term value is an important consideration, especially for scaling teams who need to be mindful of their design resources and capacity.

-Getting started with advanced asset management
+Getting started with built-in asset management